 The operations in the forward pass will be recorded automatically for backward propagation.

 def forward(x, t): # x is the input data (a batch of images) # t is the label vector (a batch of integers) y = conv1(x) # Conv layer y = autograd.relu(y) # ReLU operation y = bn1(y) # BN layer y = pooling1(y) # Pooling Layer # two parallel convolution layers y1 = conv21(y) y2 = conv22(y) y = autograd.cat((y1, y2), 1) # cat operation y = autograd.relu(y) # ReLU operation y = bn2(y) y = pooling2(y) y = autograd.flatten(y) # flatten operation y = linear(y) # Linear layer loss = autograd.softmax_cross_entropy(y, t) # operation return loss, y

 autograd.training = True for epoch in range(epochs): for i in range(batch_number): inputs = tensor.Tensor(device=dev, data=x_train[ i * batch_sz:(1 + i) * batch_sz], stores_grad=False) targets = tensor.Tensor(device=dev, data=y_train[ i * batch_sz:(1 + i) * batch_sz], requires_grad=False, stores_grad=False) loss, y = forward(inputs, targets) # forward the net for p, gp in autograd.backward(loss): # auto backward sgd.update(p, gp)

-The following example implements a CNN model using the Module provided by the module.
+The following example implements a CNN model using the Model API.

-Define the model class, it should be the subclass of the Module.
-In this way, all operations used during traing phase will form a calculation graph and will be analyzed.
+Define the model class, it should be the subclass of Model.
+In this way, all operations used during the training phase will form a computational graph and will be analyzed.
 The operations in the graph will be scheduled and executed efficiently.
-Layers can also be included in the module class.
+Layers can also be included in the model class.

 Refer here for more details of Python API.